On the Tannaka group attached to the Theta divisor of a generic principally polarized abelian variety: Appendix: Constructibility

 {\em Proof.} If $V$ is a finite-dimensional vector space over $\Lambda$, then every reductive algebraic subgroup of $\Gl_\Lambda(V)$ is determined uniquely by its invariants in the tensor powers $W^{\otimes r}$ of the representation $W=V\oplus V^\vee$ \cite[prop.~3.1(c)]{DelH}.
 Furthermore, if we only want to distinguish between finitely many given reductive subgroups up to conjugacy, then it suffices to consider only finitely many exponents $r \in \bbN$.

-In the case at hand, it follows via lemma~\ref{lem:finiteness} that the Tannaka group $G(P_\sbar)$ is determined by the collection of all direct summands $\delta_0$ inside the convolution powers $(P_\sbar \oplus P_\sbar^\vee)^{*r}$ for finitely many $r$.
-To see that these direct summands depend on~$\sbar$ in a constructible way, one can use the general fact~\cite[prop.~1.1.7]{KLFourier} that for any morphism $p: \calX\rightarrow S$ of varieties with smooth target $S$ and any~$P\in \bfD(\calX)$ there is an open dense subset $S'\hookrightarrow S$ such that the formation of the relative Verdier dual~$\RHom(P, p^{!}\Lambda_S)$ commutes with any base change that factors over $S'$.
+In our case it follows via lemma~\ref{lem:finiteness} that the group $G(P_\sbar)$ is determined by the collection of all direct summands $\delta_0$ inside the convolution powers $(P_\sbar \oplus (P_\sbar)^\vee)^{*r}$ for finitely many $r$.
+To show that these direct summands depend on the geometric point~$\sbar$ in a constructible way, we may replace $S$ by an open dense subset and then proceed by induction on $\dim(S)$.
+So we may assume that there exists $K \in \bfD(\calX)$ such that

+Here we use the general fact~\cite[prop.~1.1.7]{KLFourier} that for any morphism $p: \calX\rightarrow S$ with smooth target $S$ and any constructible complex~$P\in \bfD(\calX)$, there is an open dense subset of $S$ such that the formation of the relative Verdier dual~$\RHom(P, p^{!}\Lambda_S)$ commutes with any base change that factors over this open subset.
+Now consider the relative convolution powers